Bob Skube

 Robert Jacob Skube (born October 8, 1957) is an American former professional baseball player whose career spanned seven seasons, two of which were spent in Major League Baseball (MLB) with the Milwaukee Brewers (1982–83).
 Skube has also served as a manager and coach in minor league baseball.
-During his MLB career, he compiled a .250 batting average with seven hits, one double, one triples, and nine runs batted in (RBIs) in 16 games played.
+During his MLB career, he compiled a .250 batting average with seven hits, one double, one triple, and nine runs batted in (RBIs) in 16 games played.
 Defensively in the majors, Skube played five games in center field, four games in right field, three games as a designated hitter, and one game at first base.

 Skube attended Simi Valley High School, and the University of Southern California before turning professional.
 During the 1979 Major League Baseball draft, the Milwaukee Brewers selected Skube in the 13^{th} round.
 He made his professional debut that season in the minor leagues with the Class-A Stockton Ports and the Class-A Burlington Bees.
 Over his minor league career, Skube batted .276 with 634 hits, 140 doubles, 24 triples, and 80 home runs.

 In 2005, Skube began his coaching career with the Class-A Bakersfield Blaze of the California League.
 During the next season, he was made manager of the Arizona League Rangers of the rookie-level Arizona League.
 Since then, Skube has served as the hitting coach for the Class-A Fort Wayne Wizards of the Midwest League (2007), the rookie-level Arizona League Padres of the Arizona League (2008–09), and the Class-A Lake Elsinore Storm of the California League (2010).
 Skube currently serves as the Triple-A Tucson Padres hitting coach.

 Early life

-Skube was born on October 8, 1957 in Northridge, California.
+Skube was born on October 8, 1957, in Northridge, California.
 He attended Simi Valley High School in Simi Valley, California.
 In 1975, while attending Simi Valley High, he was drafted in the fifth round of that year's Major League Baseball (MLB) draft by the Atlanta Braves, but did not sign.
 Skube then enrolled at the University of Southern California (USC).
 In 1978, as a member of the USC Trojans baseball team, he was drafted in the 18^{th} round of that year's MLB draft, but did not sign.
 Later that year, he was a member of the United States collegiate national baseball team, which played the Japanese collegiate national baseball team in Tokyo.
 In 1979, Skube was named the USC Trojans baseball "most improved player".
 That year, he was drafted in the 13^{th} round of the MLB draft by the Milwaukee Brewers.